kayue/buddypress-blank/readme.md

-BPBlank
+Buddypress Blank
 =======

-A blank html template for buddy press.
+A blank html5 template for buddypress with minimal CSS styles.
+Forked from SirPepe/BPblank.